 This new ability manifests when we learn to apply our perspective-shifting capacity to ourselves, or to be more precise, when we use it to change how we look at things and with that, to where we place the border between what we experience as self and what we see as world.
 Once more, it is hard to exaggerate how radical a change this can bring about.
 When the type of our consciousness and the borders of our self come under conscious control, a whole new faculty arises that, if we develop it far enough, allows us to overcome the basic atavisms that at present hamper our mental capacities and tendencies.
 With this, a whole new degree of freedom arises: not only freedom from outer circumstances but even freedom from our own inner drives and preferences.
 This detachment from and mastery over our own mental processes opens up entirely new vistas for research in the psychological domain and for types of individual and social change and development we now can hardly dream of.
-We'll come back to this faculty in the second section of this chapter.
-In many ways, it is the development of this third mental freedom that forms the central theme of the new approach to psychology we describe in this book.
+We'll come back to this faculty in the second section of this chapter and at several places later in this book.
+For in many ways, it is the development of this third mental freedom that forms the central theme of the new approach to psychology we describe in this book.

 Before we get there, however, we need to have first a closer look at what the Indian tradition has to say about what happened before the physical universe came into being.
-The reason this is worth paying attention to is that the evolution appears to move in the opposite direction of the preceding involution, which means that looking at our past might offer an interesting perspective on what we may encounter in our future.
+The reason this is worth paying attention to, is that the evolution appears to move in the opposite direction of the preceding involution, which means that looking at our past might offer an interesting perspective on what we may encounter in our future.

 1. Darwin, who was a good observer not only of nature but also of himself, laments later in life that "he has become like colour-blind" because, as he says, he has concentrated too much on mechanical explanations and neglected poetry.[REF + exact text]